rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/monitoring-alerting-guides/create-persistent-grafana-dashboard.md

 To use your own dashboard:

 1. Click on the link to open Grafana.
 On the cluster detail page, click **Monitoring**.
 1. Log in to Grafana.
-Note: The default Admin username and password for the Grafana instance is `admin/prom-operator`.
+Note: The default Admin username and password for the Grafana instance is `admin` and `prom-operator`.
 Alternative credentials can also be supplied on deploying or upgrading the chart.

     :::note